-Full dentures are generally indicated when there is an absence of healthy teeth that may be employed to assist in supporting a partial denture.
+Dental Implants and Full dentures are generally indicated when there is an absence of healthy teeth that may be employed to assist in supporting a partial denture.
 As a result, full dentures cover the full arc or ridge.
 Full lower dentures extend to the bottom of the gum line and are retained by gravity.
 Full upper dentures are similar, but utilize a span of acrylic that fits snugly agains the pallet.
 Upper dentures are retained by suction created between the center span and the patients natural pallet.

 Full dentures are made of very hard cast acrylic material that has been bonded to the porcelien or acrylic teeth selected by the dentist and laboratory.
 Due to the advancements in materials, dentures today provide a very natural, realistic appearance.

 The “ball and socket” is a best method of attaching the denture to the dental implant.
 This denture has the stability of a fixed denture, and the convenience of a removable denture.
 Several dental implants are used within the arch, usually in the same visit.